makerhqsac/rc_to_hbridge/README.md

 | 3             | 6 PIN PWM, no breaking    | L-298                 |
 | 4             | 6 PIN PWM, with breaking  | L-298                 |

-After the desired configuration mode is set by using the steering channel, unplug the power to the R/C to H-Bridge board and power it up with the throttle in the center position, and the board will start up in normal mode, outputting the new mode to the PWM pins on the H-Bridge.
+After the desired configuration mode is set by using the steering channel, unplug the power to the R/C to H-Bridge board and remove the jumper between H-Bridge pins 2 and 3.
+Powering the board will start it up in normal mode, outputting the new mode to the PWM pins on the H-Bridge.

 ## Breaking